WOKV-FM: Switch to talk radio

 The stunting lasted until midnight on May 1, 2013.
 At that point, WFYV-FM changed to a simulcast of news/talk-formatted WOKV 690 AM, abandoning all music entirely.
 WOKV had previously been heard at FM on 106.5 MHz.
 On May 16, 2013, WFYV-FM changed its call sign to WOKV-FM.

-The FM and AM frequencies remained a simulcast until January 2, 2019.
+The FM and AM frequencies remained simulcasting until January 2, 2019.
 On that day, WOKV AM flipped to sports as an ESPN Sports Radio Network affiliate.

 Programming

 Weekdays on WOKV-FM begin with Jacksonville's Morning News with Rich Jones.
 The show features interviews with news, sports, weather and traffic updates.
 The rest of the weekday schedule is nationally syndicated conservative talk programs.
 Hosts include Brian Kilmeade, Erick Erickson, Sean Hannity, Chad Benson, Jimmy Failla and Coast to Coast AM with George Noory.

 Weekends feature programs on money, health, guns, gardening, home repair and the syndicated Sunday Night with Bill Cunningham.
 Some weekend hours are paid brokered programming.
 Nights and weekends, most hours begin with an update from Fox News Radio.